qfpl/blog/content/people/ajmcmiddlin.md

 through a bioinformatics course using Clojure, Andrew's lack of discipline and Clojure's lack of types burned him, and he decided static typing was a good idea.
 Having heard people make bold claims about Haskell's type system, Andrew decided it was worth checking out.
 He hasn't looked back since.

+Andrew used to go by Andrew McCluskey (or ajmccluskey).
+If you see that name around, at least in reference to a software developer, there's a good chance it's referring to this guy.